tc39/proposal-built-in-modules/README.md

 timelines or version differences).

 It is completely feasable that more namespaces are introduced which are goverened by other standards bodies or organizations.
-However it is important that these namespaces stay independent of each other to avoid conflicts and contrain development within namespaces due to outside pollution.
+However it is important that these namespaces stay independent of each other to avoid conflicts, hamper development within namespaces due to outside pollution or time constraints due to dependencies on other organizations.

-### Freezing Imports
+### Freezing Exports

 All imported objects and classes from the standard library will have their prototype frozen.
 This will prevent prototypes from imported objects to be modified outside of the module causing prototype pollution.